 Our Weekly Reading Comprehension Skills activities came from two problems: 1. expose our students to content from social studies and science and 2. teach all the grammar-related outcomes from the English Language Arts curriculum.

-We started writing short texts for our students since all the materials available were textbooks written by university professors who clearly have never spoken to nine-year-old children.
+We started writing short texts for our students since all the materials available were textbooks written by university professors who clearly had never spoken to nine-year-old children.

 These texts turned into little grammar activities in our reading groups.
-We would learn prefixes, suffixes, and syllables as a way to break down unfamiliar words.
+We would learn prefixes, suffixes, and syllables to break down unfamiliar words.
 Learning these skills improved the word-solving skills of some of our students who struggled with decoding.

 We started creating questions about the text beyond the “read the text and answer the questions.”
 They got to use their higher-level thinking skills like connecting and evaluating.